 - Wash your hands with warm, soapy water

-- Wash the syringe or medicine spoon with fresh soapy water and let it dry before you use it again
+- Wash medicine spoon/cup or syringe with fresh water and let it dry before you use it again

 - Close the bottle with the plastic screw cap